 Indiana State Police

 Monday, June 24, 2013

 Trooper Nathan Abbott

-K9 Kilo was shot and killed during a nearly 10-hour standoff by a subject who had barricaded himself inside a home in Sellersburg.
+K-9 Kilo was shot and killed during a nearly 10-hour standoff by a subject who had barricaded himself inside a home in Sellersburg.

-At about 11:45 am, officers of the Sellersburg Police Department were called to a home by the wife of a man to persuade him to go to the hospital for treatment of mental health issues.
+Officers of the Sellersburg Police Department were called to a home by the wife of a man to persuade him to go to the hospital for treatment of mental health issues.
 Upon their arrival, the subject confronted the officers with a handgun as he held his 4-year-old daughter and 16-year-old son at gunpoint in a neighbor’s yard before releasing them and fleeing on foot.

 The man then gained entry into a home in the 700 block of East Delaware Court where he barricaded himself inside.
-The subject fired eight shots when K9 Kilo entered the residence first, followed by his handler and several officers who then retreated.
-K9 Kilo did not exit the home and died at the scene at about 3:00 pm.
+The subject fired eight shots when K-9 Kilo entered the residence first, followed by his handler and several officers who then retreated.
+K-9 Kilo did not exit the home and died at the scene at about 3:00 pm.
 A Clark County sheriff’s deputy was wounded in the lower leg and airlifted to the University of Louisville Hospital with non life-threatening injuries.

 SWAT teams attempted negotiating with the 31-year-old subject before eventually deploying tear gas.
 The man surrendered at 9:25 pm as he emerged from the back door of the house after hiding in a closet.

-K9 Kilo, a 6-year-old male German Shepherd, had served with the Indiana State Police for nearly 6½ years and with his handler were assigned to the Sellersburg post.
+K-9 Kilo, a 6-year-old male German Shepherd, had served with the Indiana State Police for nearly 6½ years and with his handler were assigned to the Sellersburg post.